Marco Guglielmi (physicist): Career

-From 1986 to 1988 Dr. Gugliemi was an Assistant Professor at Polytechnic University, Brooklyn, New York, USA.
-From 1988 to 1989 he was an Assistant Professor, at the New Jersey Institute of Technology, Newark.
-From 1989 to 2001 he was a Senior Microwave Devices and Technologies Engineer, at the European Space Agency (ESA/ESTEC) in Noordwijk, The Netherlands.
-From 2001 to 2014 he was the Head of the Technology Strategy Section, at ESA/ESTEC.
-In 2014 Dr. Guglielmi retired from ESA, and he is now an Invited Senior Researcher, at the Polytechnic University of Valencia, Valencia, Spain, in the group led by Prof. Vicente Boria.
+From 1986 to 1988 Gugliemi was an assistant professor at Polytechnic University, Brooklyn, New York, US.
+From 1988 to 1989 he was an assistant professor, at the New Jersey Institute of Technology, Newark.
+From 1989 to 2001 he was a senior microwave devices and technologies engineer, at the European Space Agency (ESA/ESTEC) in Noordwijk, The Netherlands.
+From 2001 to 2014 he was the head of the Technology Strategy Section, at ESA/ESTEC.
+In 2014 Guglielmi retired from ESA, and he is now an invited senior researcher, at the Polytechnic University of Valencia, Valencia, Spain, in the group led by Prof. Vicente Boria.

 In 2013, Dr. Guglielmi was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) "for contributions to multimode equivalent network representations and microwave filter design".
 He was elevated to Life Fellow in 2020.
 Guglielmi is a member of the IEEE's Microwave Theory and Technology society, and is a member of the TC-5 Filters Committee.